tznind/Wanderer/Cookbook.md

 Next we need to create the item.
 We will make it SingleUse and give it a custom fight action that damages everyone in the room.
 For the damage Effect we will get the [InjurySystem] and apply it to everyone in the room.
 Note that when calling `ApplyToAll` the Recipient can be `null` because it will be assigned for each of the passed actors.

+Getting hit by a stray grenade blast should probably make other NPCs angry.
+Add another effect to the item.
+This time we use `ApplyAll` on the [RelationshipSystem]

 ```yaml
 - Name: Grenade
   InjurySystem: 7ccafc68-d51f-4408-861c-f1d7e4e6351a